davidkhala/fabric-common/README.md

     see the doc starting at: https://hyperledger-fabric.readthedocs.io/en/latest/chaincode4noah.html#packaging"
 - new Feature required: GetPrivateStateByRangeWithPagination: https://jira.hyperledger.org/browse/FAB-11732
 - async or not: CryptoSuite importKey
-- [1.4.1] etcdraft does not support non TLS:  consenter info in etcdraft configuration did not specify client TLS cert

 - [1.4] cleanup self and promise in fabric-ca-client, channeljs#instantiateChaincode not found
 - [TODO] there is not pagination in GetHistoryForKey: Error: QUERY_STATE_NEXT failed
 - client.newTransactionID(); --> new TransactionID(Identity,isAdmin)